-To use a gooseneck mic to talk to connected intercom users, devices (including HBP-2X beltpacks) and systems:
+To use a gooseneck mic to talk to connected intercom users, devices (including beltpacks) and systems:

-1) Connect the gooseneck mic, using the gooseneck mic connector (3-pin female Tuchel connector) on the left of the front panel.

-Note: For the location of the gooseneck mic connector, see Table 2-24 Key to Speaker Station front panel b) Speak into the microphone.

-- 2) To talk to other intercom users and devices: - a) Press the Talk key.
+- 1) Connect the gooseneck mic, using the gooseneck mic connector (3-pin female Tuchel connector) on the left of the front panel. - Note: For the location of the gooseneck mic connector, see Table 2-24 Key to Speaker Station front panel - 2) To talk to other intercom users and devices: - a) Press the Talk key.